 A great side dish to serve with the fritters is a salad made with tomatoes, onion, and cucumber with a light vinaigrette dressing.
 It’s just about our favorite thing to eat during the summer.

-Leo even asked me to fix these again the next day.
+Leo even asked me to fix Zucchini Fritters again the next day.

 Reply